| | | |

 globe showing Africa and Europe

-A Realistic Goal shows you that “the endpoint is achievable with the resources you have available.”
+Relevant Goal shows you that the endpoint is achievable with the resources you have available.

-Realistic goals ground us in our reality.
-In the blog post, “Your Five Most Precious Resources,” the Minimalists state that a “simple life involves, perhaps above anything else, the deliberate use of resources.”
+Relevant goals ground us in our reality.
+In the blog post “Your Five Most Precious Resources,” the Minimalists state that a “simple life involves, perhaps above anything else, the deliberate use of resources.”
 Specifically, they refer to the five STEAM resources: Skills, Time, Energy, Attention, and Money.
-And we need to be intentional with how we use those resources.
+We need to be intentional about how we use those resources.

-When you set goals, you need to keep in mind that you have a limited amount to resources.
-A lot of us are guilty of making our goals unrealistic by underestimating how much time or money is required.
-You want to avoid overloading yourself with too much to do, which can cause you to feel overwhelmed, stressed, or become sleep-derived.
+When you set goals, you need to remember that you have a limited amount of resources.
+Many of us are guilty of making our goals relevant by underestimating how much time or money is required.
+You want to avoid overloading yourself with too much to do, which can cause you to feel overwhelmed, stressed, or sleep-deprived.

 • Is the goal achievable?